-The bonds will be secured under the indenture by the indenture's trust estate.
-The principal asset of the trust estate will be the system restoration property, which is a present property right created under the Public Utility Regulatory Act by a financing order issued by the PUCT.
+The transition bonds will be secured under the indenture by the indenture's trust estate.
+The principal asset of the trust estate will be the transition property, which is a present property right created under the Restructuring Act by a financing order issued by the PUCT.
 The indenture's trust estate will also consist of:

-- our rights under the sale agreement pursuant to which we will acquire the system restoration property, under the bill of sale delivered by CenterPoint Houston pursuant to the sale agreement and under the administration agreement by which we receive administrative services from CenterPoint Houston, - our rights under a financing order, including the statutory true-up mechanism, - our rights under the servicing agreement and any subservicing, agency, intercreditor or collection agreements executed in connection with such servicing agreement, - the collection account for the bonds and all subaccounts of the collection account,

-- our rights in all deposits, guarantees, surety bonds, letters of credit and other forms of credit support provided by or on behalf of retail electric providers pursuant to the financing order or a tariff, - all of our other property related to the bonds, other than any cash released to us by the trustee on any payment date from earnings on the capital subaccount, - all present and future claims, demands, causes and choses in action in respect of any or all of the foregoing, and - all payments on or under and all proceeds in respect of any or all of the foregoing.
+- our rights under the sale agreement pursuant to which we will acquire the transition property, under the administration agreement and under the bill of sale delivered by CenterPoint Houston pursuant to the sale agreement, - our rights under the servicing agreement and any subservicing, agency, intercreditor or collection agreements executed in connection with such servicing agreement, - the collection account for the transition bonds and all subaccounts of the collection account, - our rights in all deposits, guarantees, surety bonds, letters of credit and other forms of credit support provided by or on behalf of retail electric providers pursuant to the financing order or a tariff, - all of our other property related to the transition bonds, other than any cash released to us by the trustee on any payment date from earnings on the capital subaccount, - · all present and future claims, demands, causes and choses in action in respect of any or all of the foregoing, and - · all payments on or under and all proceeds in respect of any or all of the foregoing.

-The System Restoration Property
+The Transition Property

-In general terms, all of the rights and interests of CenterPoint Houston under a financing order that are transferred to us pursuant to a sale agreement are referred to in this prospectus and the prospectus supplement as "system restoration property."
-System restoration property is known as "transition property" in the Public Utility Regulatory Act.
-System restoration property includes the rights and interests arising under a financing order, including the right to impose, collect and receive system restoration charges in amounts sufficient to pay principal and interest and to make other deposits in connection with the bonds, to obtain periodic adjustments to such charges as provided in the financing order and to all revenues, collections, claims, rights to payments, payments, money or proceeds arising from the foregoing rights and interests.
-System restoration charges are payable by retail electric customers within CenterPoint Houston's service territory to the extent served at distribution voltage, who, subject to certain limitations specified in the Public Utility Regulatory Act, consume electricity that is delivered through the distribution system or produced by new on-site generation.
-During the twelve months ended June 30, 2009, approximately 42% of CenterPoint Houston's total deliveries at distribution voltage were to residential customers, approximately 37% were to commercial customers, approximately 21% were to small industrial customers and less than 1% were to other customers.
-Retail electric customers that are served at transmission voltage, which include large industrial customers, are not required to pay system restoration charges.
-Customers served at transmission voltage accounted for approximately 4% of CenterPoint Houston's base revenues and approximately 22% of CenterPoint Houston's KWh sales during the twelve months ended June 30, 2009.
+In general terms, all of the rights and interests of CenterPoint Houston under a financing order that are transferred to us pursuant to a sale agreement are referred to in this prospectus and the prospectus supplement as "transition property."
+These rights and interests include the right to impose, collect and receive transition charges in amounts sufficient to pay principal and interest and to make other deposits in connection with the transition bonds, to obtain periodic adjustments to such charges as provided in the financing order and to all revenues, collections, claims, rights to payment, payments, money or proceeds arising from the foregoing rights and interests.
+Transition charges are payable by retail electric customers within CenterPoint Houston's service territory, who, subject to certain limitations specified in the Restructuring Act, consume electricity that is delivered through the distribution system or produced by new on-site generation.
+During the twelve months ended September 30, 2011, approximately 35% of CenterPoint Houston's total deliveries were to industrial customers, approximately 29% were to commercial customers and approximately 36% were to residential and other customers.

-The system restoration property is not a receivable, and the principal collateral securing the bonds will not be a pool of receivables.
-System restoration charges authorized in a financing order are irrevocable and not subject to reduction, impairment, or adjustment by further action of the PUCT, except for annual and interim true-up adjustments to correct overcollections or undercollections and to provide for the expected recovery of amounts sufficient to timely provide all payments of debt service and other required amounts and charges in connection with the bonds.
+The transition property is not a receivable, and the principal collateral securing the transition bonds will not be a pool of receivables.
+Transition charges authorized in a financing order are irrevocable and not subject to reduction, impairment, or adjustment by further action of the PUCT, except for annual and interim true-up adjustments to correct overcollections or undercollections and to provide for the expected recovery of amounts sufficient to timely provide all payments of debt service and other required amounts and charges in connection with the transition bonds.
 Please read "CenterPoint Houston's Financing Order-Statutory True-Ups."
-All revenues and collections resulting from system restoration charges are part of the system restoration property with respect to the bonds.
+All revenues and collections resulting from transition charges are part of the transition property with respect to the transition bonds.